David Sylvian: 2010 to present

+Sylvian contributed to the album To the Moon and Back (2022), a tribute to Ryuichi Sakamoto recorded by various artists who reworked his material.
+In January 2023, Sylvian announced that a compilation of his Samadhisound works would be released later in 2023 as a boxset entitled Do You Know Me Now? on the Grönland Records label.

+French actress Isabelle Adjani recorded a duet with David Sylvian, back in 2010, and it was finally included on her album with duets, Adjani Bande Originale, released on 10 November 2023.
+Sylvian sang on the track Il Manque Un Mot.

 Personal life

 In 1992, while working on the Sakamoto single "Heartbeat", Sylvian met Ingrid Chavez, a singer and actress who had been a member of Prince's inner circle.
-The same year the couple married and moved to Minneapolis.
-The couple have two daughters, Ameera-Daya (born 1993) and Isobel (born 1997).
+That same year, the couple married and moved to Minneapolis.
+The couple have two daughters, Ameera-Daya (born 1993) and Isobel Ananda (born 1997).
 The family moved from Minneapolis, to a house outside of Sonoma, California, in 1997.
 They moved again, setting up a new home and studio in a property in Temple, New Hampshire, but Sylvian and Chavez were divorced in 2003.